kamalova/Microsoft-Movie-Studio-Analysis/README.md

 - Based on Microsoft's investment, I would suggest starting with movie genres with a smaller production budget of about 25 million dolllars which are **mystery** and **horror**, then increasing up to 75 million dollars with the **fantasy** genre.
 They are the best genres with the greatest return on investments
 - For the directing of movies, I would recommend working with Francis Lawrence and **Kenneth Branagh** along with an average production volume of 1 million to 105 million. **Zack Snyder** is best suited for films with the highest production budget ove the 170 million.They all are the most profitable directors in the movie industry.
 - For the production of a film in average worth up to 85 million dollars, I would recommend **Brian Lynch** as a screenwriter.
 Whereas, **Christopher Nolan** and **Jack Kirby** are suitable screenwriters for the movies with the higher production budget.
 They are all the most successful film screenwriters.

+### Next Steps
+Further analysis could be improved by adding additional data as it becomes available.
+It could also be expanded upon by determining release times of the movies and other influencing attribute such as actor and actresses.

+### More Information
+See the full analysis in the Jupyter Notebook or review this presentation.

+For additional info, contact Nurgul Kurbanali kyzy  at  nurkamalova@gmail.com

+### Repository Structure